Thinking Ahead: Foresight Intelligence in MLLMs and World Model: Evaluation on

-To assess models’ capability to generate semantically coherent future data, we employ two representative world models: \textit{Epona}~\cite{Zhang_2025_ICCV}, which integrates autoregressive and DiT components, and \textit{DrivingWorld}~\cite{hu_drivingworld_2024}, a purely autoregressive architecture.
-In the experiments, all previously mentioned VLMs serve as evaluators, enabling a comprehensive evaluation.
+To assess models' capability to generate semantically coherent future data, we employ two representative world models: \textit{Epona}~\cite{Zhang_2025_ICCV}, which integrates autoregressive and DiT components, and \textit{DrivingWorld}~\cite{hu_drivingworld_2024}, a purely autoregressive architecture.
+In the experiments, all previously mentioned VLMs serve as proxy evaluators, enabling a comprehensive evaluation.

+\textbf{Evaluation Protocol.} To ensure reproducibility, we detail the full evaluation protocol here and in Appendix~A. All VLMs are queried via their official APIs (or local inference for open-source models) using a zero-shot prompt format consisting of a task-specific system instruction, the encoded historical video frames, the trajectory representation, and the multiple-choice question.
+Frames are sampled at 2 fps from the 3-second historical window, yielding 7 input frames per query.
+Trajectories are encoded as a sequence of $(x, y, \theta)$ waypoints at 2 Hz.
+For API-based models, including proprietary systems and hosted open-source models, we use the default official API settings with a single-pass query protocol and no retry policy.
+For locally deployed Qwen models, we use BF16 inference with temperature $=0.1$ in a single pass, which reduces repetitive outputs observed under strict greedy decoding while keeping generation nearly deterministic.
+The full prompt template, including system instructions and input formatting, is provided in Appendix.

 \textbf{Metric Design.} The questions are categorized into two types: Multiple-Select Questions (MSQ) and Single-Select Questions (SSQ).
 We adopt \textit{Accuracy} ($\mathcal{ACC}$) as the evaluation metric.
 An answer is considered correct only when it exactly matches the ground truth; partial matches are not counted as correct.
+For continuous-valued tasks (\eg, Relative Distance), choices are discretized into labeled bins; we report bin-level accuracy to maintain a unified QA evaluation framework.